drjulija/drjulija.github.io/content/posts/guardrail/index.md

 **Llama3 7B with ICL**
 The LLM failed to classify 146 samples.
 I updated their labels to 1 assuming that we want a model with high recall score.
+To classify 3,000 test samples it took me more than an hour.

-Below is the summary of the model perfomance.
+Below is the summary of the model perfomance:
 - Accuracy Score:  0.8
 - Precision:  0.82
 - Recall:  0.78
 - F1 Score:  0.8

 **Feed-forward Neural Network**
+Neural network classified all 3,000 test samples and it took a few minutes.

+Below is the summary of the model perfomance:
+Accuracy Score:  0.9
+Precision:  0.86
+Recall:  0.96
+F1 Score:  0.91

 As you can see from the above results, neural network model outperformed LLM-based classifier quite significantly.